Rapture (Battlestar Galactica): Plot

 Apollo holds Samuel Anders at gunpoint when he demands that Apollo do something to rescue Starbuck.
 Apollo radios Dee who says she sees the smoke from Starbuck's crash site and Apollo orders her to intercept it and rescue Starbuck, which puts Anders at ease for the moment.
 Anders threatens to kill Apollo if Starbuck dies, and Apollo responds that if that happens he will let him.

 The Cylons fear that Admiral Adama will carry out the threat of nuking the planet and is not bluffing.
 They decide to recall their ships; however, a copy of Number Three, betting that Adama will not fire nukes over just one ship, openly defies the other models and recalls only five of the Raiders.
 The sixth, which has Gaius Baltar, D'anna Biers, and Brother Cavil on board, stays on course to the planet.

 Down on the planet, Apollo and Anders prepare to defend the camp from approaching Cylon Centurions.
-At the same time, Dee finds Starbuck whose hands are burned, but her raptor is relatively intact.
-While repairing the raptor, a drugged Starbuck muses on her relationship with Apollo to Dee who is well-aware of their affair as is Anders.
-After the raptor is repaired, Dee is forced to fly it and Starbuck back to Galactica herself due to Starbuck's injuries.
+At the same time, Dee finds Starbuck whose hands are burned, but her Raptor is relatively intact.
+While repairing it, a drugged Starbuck muses on her relationship with Apollo to Dee, who is well-aware of their affair, as is Anders.
+After the Raptor is repaired, Dee is forced to fly it and Starbuck back to Galactica herself due to Starbuck's injuries.

 Back aboard Galactica, Captain "Helo" Agathon and his wife Athena discuss rescuing their child Hera from the Cylons.
 Athena has a dangerous plan to resurrect her way onto the Cylon ship, but Helo is hesitant to go through with killing her - he eventually relents and shoots her.
 Adama reminds Helo that Athena knows sensitive information that the Cylons could use against them, but Helo insists that Athena will not betray them.

 Back on the planet, unable to hold the enemy off indefinitely, Apollo calls Tyrol, who is with the Eye of Jupiter, and tells him to get ready to blow up the temple.
 At the same time, Baltar, D'anna and Cavil arrive at the temple, discover the explosives around the Eye of Jupiter's column and quickly disable them, while Baltar takes note of the spiral symbol on the floor.
 Cavil eventually turns against D'anna, but is killed by Baltar with a forgotten human gun.

-At that moment the sun the planet orbits around goes nova, which was anticipated as a danger by Gaeta.
+At that moment the planet's star goes nova, which was anticipated as a danger by Gaeta.
 The nova resembles the Eye of Jupiter drawings in the temple.
 The light from the nova enters the temple, is deflected by the crystals on the roof and column and shines a light on the spiral symbol on the floor.
 D'anna enters the light and sees five hooded figures, dressed in white and bathed in a brilliant light.